kevingau/CarND-Advanced-Lane-Lines-Project/README.md

 ![alt text][image4]

-#### 4. How I identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identified lane-line pixels and fit their positions.

 The lane boundary can be found by fitting to a second order polynomial after separating the left and right lane line pixels.
 Here is an example of my result on a test image:

 ![alt text][image5]

-#### 5. How I calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in the seventh cell.